 2. Without being vaccinated, the result of infection could be fatal.
 Even if the treatment is successful, it could be very costly.

 3. The smallpox vaccine that Ed Jenner invented in 18th century could very well be the one thing that saved the human race.
 Not to mention all the other vaccines developed along the way.

-4. There is a report that there are numerous viruses and bacteria that we haven't even contacted or don't know about yet.
+4. There is a report that there are numerous viruses and bacteria that we don't even know about yet.
 How do you think we will prevent the extinction of human race or your pets if one of them starts a disastrous disease in the future?

 The bottom line is that the cost or side effects of those vaccines are so minute compared with the benefits.
 Yes, there is no perfect vaccine that does not cause any side effect and some of your pets will be affected with that.
 But can you justify the loss (worst case scenario) of your animal or many animals in your neighborhood infected from your pet because you chose not to update your pets' vaccines?

-There was a recent outbreak of distemper virus in San Bernardino county shelter that ended up killing more than 80 dogs.
+In 2017 there was an outbreak of the distemper virus in a San Bernardino county shelter that ended up killing more than 80 dogs.
 It could've been prevented had the dogs been vaccinated.

 Click HERE to read about it.